dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Papers/Limbs/Kohut.md

 > This approach can be said to be ‘descriptive’ in that the definitions of the disorders consist of descriptions of the clinical features of the disorders.  \footnote{APA (CITE, pg.
 7), quote taken from (Hane Muang Psychiatric Euthanasia)}

-If a psychiatric concept is defined by its symptomatic presentation, then our primary and secondary intension will be identical because our mode of presentation and reference object are also identical.
+If a psychiatric concept is defined by its symptomatic presentation, what does this mean for our general disease concept?
+It seems our primary and secondary intension will be identical because our mode of presentation and reference object are also identical.

 The consequence is that a mental disorder concept settles into a fully constructivist account since it is societal norms which determine deviancy of behaviour instead of any causal object.
 As an example let's evaluate the expression "MDD is a mental disorder" at two worlds. w1 is our own and w2 is a world with wildly different norms of human behaviour.
 Let's dub this "misery earth".
 In this other, much sadder, world the symptoms of MDD are characteristic of normal human behaviour.
 For the moment we will keep the symptomatic profile of MDD unchanged in w1 \& w2.
 We follow in our conception of a disease as an aberration of function.
 However, this will be a change in behavioural, instead of bodily, function.
 .
 	w1 w2
 w1    T    F